NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/auto_set_fsxn_auto_grow/README.md

 set the auto size parameters (autoSizeMode, growThresholdPercentage, maxGrowSizePercentage, shrinkThresholdPercentage, minShrinkSizePercentage and maxWaitTime) as you see fit.
-NOTE: Do note delete the variables or set them to None or empty strings, as the script will fail to run appropraitely if done so.
+NOTE: Do note delete the variables or set them to None or empty strings, as the script will fail to run appropriately if done so.

 Once you have updated the program, click on the "Deploy" button.